 The Politics of Declaring Famine and Level Three Emergencies Somalia

-CHC Conducted a comparative case study on famine-risk emergency context in the 4 countries to identify practical recommendations and best practices.
+NCHC Conducted a comparative case study on famine-risk emergency context in the 4 countries to identify practical recommendations and best practices.

 Data systems have an emphasis on the reliability and validity of data leaving out analysis.
 What data is missing?
 Why is data missing?
 What to do about missing data?
 And how best to manage political influences.